 Miguel Odriozola is the Head of the Clifford Chance Antitrust team in Spain.
 He is a member of the Bar Associations of both Madrid and New York.
-From 1993 to 1999 he worked as a competition lawyer in Brussels.
-Since 2000 he is based in Madrid but splits his time between Madrid and Brussels.
+Since 2000 he has been based in Madrid but splits his time between Madrid and Brussels.

 Miguel is a frequent speaker at courses and seminars on EU and Spanish competition law.
 He has also authored several competition law publications and he is the editor and co-author of the first treatise on the Spanish competition Act and its Regulation.
 He advises Spanish and international companies on all aspects of Competition Law, both in relation to the Spanish and the EU context.
-He has extensive experience in matters regarding restrictive practices and merger control operations in the energy, aviation, telecommunications, consumer goods and information technology sectors.
+He has extensive experience in matters regarding restrictive practices and merger control operations in the telecommunications, technology, aviation, consumer goods and energy sectors.

 Career and qualifications

 - Law School of the University of Chicago (LLM, SJD) 1997

 - Head of the Clifford Chance Competition and EU Law Department in Spain since 2000

 - Miguel Odriozola is an outstanding practitioner with a vast amount of experience in handling merger control procedures, investigations, dawn raids and state aid matters.
 Clients praise his "super pragmatic approach based on the best knowledge of the field," going on to emphasise that he "establishes trust and makes you feel very well advised."

 Chambers Europe 2021: Tier 1 Spain, Competition/European Law